Mississippian culture pottery: Painted decoration

-Slips using such materials as galena for white, hematite for red, and sometimes graphite for black were used to paint the pottery, with red and white spirals, fylfots, and stripped bottles being particularly popular at sites in the Central Mississippi valley.
+Slips using such materials as kaolinite for white, hematite for red, and sometimes graphite for black were used to paint the pottery, with red and white spirals, fylfots, and stripped bottles being particularly popular at sites in the Central Mississippi valley.
 Widely available ochre produced red, orange, and brown slips.
 Vegetal pigments included roots, barks, and berries.
-A technique of "negative painting" involved painting the background and allowing the natural buff or grey of the clay to create the positive image.
-Beeswax or bear grease was sometimes used as a resist to define the image, and it would melt away in the firing process.
+A technique of "negative painting" involved painting the background after the initial firing and allowing the natural buff or grey of the clay to create the positive image.
+A clay slip would be used as a resist to define the image, and it would be wiped off after a low smouldering fire.
 Sometimes paint was worked into incised lines.
 Hematite could be heated to increase its spectrum from warm red to deep violet.